KefahMeraki/meraki-workshop/docs/01-reboot-single-device.md

-Lab 01: Reboot a Single Meraki Device Using Python
+# Lab 01: Reboot a Single Meraki Device

 In this lab, you will use the Cisco Meraki Dashboard API and a Python script to reboot one specific Meraki device by serial number.